AdobeDocs/campaign.en/help/v8/send/sending-with-enhanced-mta.md

 >[!NOTE]
 >
->For more on hard and soft bounces, see [this section](understanding-delivery-failures.md#delivery-failure-types-and-reasons).
+>For more on hard and soft bounces, see [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/understanding-delivery-failures.html#delivery-failure-types-and-reasons){target="_blank"}.
 >
->For more on retries after a delivery temporary failure, see [this section](understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).
+>For more on retries after a delivery temporary failure, see [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/understanding-delivery-failures.html#retries-after-a-delivery-temporary-failure){target="_blank"}.

-The tables below show the changes in KPIs and sending logs statuses introduced by the EFS capability.
+The table below shows the KPIs and sending logs statuses (with the EFS capability).

 **With Email Feedback Service**